- Timo Budarz

 The Cost of Electric Energy Let's assume you pay 13 cents per kW-hr, or the average of night and day costs on the electric vehicle plan according to SoCal Edison.
 This is 13 cents per 3.6 MJ.
 Converted to dollars per joule we get The Cost of Gasoline Energy Recall from above that the energy content of gasoline is 1.2x108J/gal.
 As of today, gasoline here is around $3/gal.
 This means the cost of energy in the form of gasoline is

 Once those two energy costs are established, to calculate MPGE you just take a standard MPG calculation and multiply by the ratio of gasoline energy cost to electric energy cost.
-The idea is that if energy purchased as gasoline is, for instance, twice as expensive as energy purchased as electricity, then buying energy as electricity will get you effectively twice as far for your cost.
+The idea is that if energy purchased as gasoline is, for instance, twice as expensive as energy purchased as electricity, then buying energy as electricity will get you effectively twice as far for your money.
 Given the energy costs calculated above, that ratio is 2.31.
 So in our local market a gasoline-powered car with 40MPG based on its resistive forces would be considered to make 40MPG(2.31)=92.2 MPGE.
 Note that in the calculation, an assumed value of must be used.
 I don't know what the industry standard is for the assumed value in such calculations.
 The other thing to note is that the price of gasoline fluctuates much more quickly than the cost of electricity.
 Therefore the ratio (2.31 above) is not constant.
 Thus the value of MPGe is technically not a constant in time nor by region of the country.